-(24)[(25)] Drug Formulary--A group agreement and certificate, except small employer plans as defined by [the] Insurance Code §1501.002, that covers prescription drugs and uses one or more formularies must comply with [the] Insurance Code Chapter 1369, Subchapter B and Chapter 21, Subchapter V of this title (relating to Pharmacy Benefits).
+(24) Drug Formulary--A group agreement and certificate, except small employer plans as defined by Insurance Code §1501.002, that covers prescription drugs and uses one or more formularies must comply with Insurance Code Chapter 1369, Subchapter B and Chapter 21, Subchapter V of this title.

-(25)[(26)] Inpatient care by non primary[non-primary] care physician--If an HMO or limited provider network provides for an enrollee's care by a physician other than the enrollee's primary care physician while the enrollee is in an inpatient facility (e.g., hospital or skilled nursing facility), a provision that on[upon] admission to the inpatient facility a physician other than the primary care physician may direct and oversee the enrollee's care.
+(25) Inpatient care by non primary care physician--If an HMO or limited provider network provides for an enrollee's care by a physician other than the enrollee's primary care physician while the enrollee is in an inpatient facility (e.g., hospital or skilled nursing facility), a provision that on admission to the inpatient facility a physician other than the primary care physician may direct and oversee the enrollee's care.